Jagrati1213/Tictacteo/README.md

 # Tictacteo -v.1
-It was fun game, where you can play with your friend.
+It was fun game, where you can play with your friend.\
+*Used this for play [Tictacteo](https://Jagrati1213.github.io/Tictacteo)*
 ## Used language ##
 - HTML
 - CSS